Zdanekk/Project-books/README.md

 ### `promocje_księgarnie.xlsx`

-Contains dynamic promotion logic written in Python (to simulate discounts).
+Contains promotion formulas in Python, applied only if conditions are met.

 Example: